CJS4510EN - Victimology

 Biblically based

 Victimization involves all members of society.
-This course could help develop biblically-educated criminal justice providers and community members.
+This course helps develop biblically-educated criminal justice providers and community members.

 Missionally driven

-If criminal justice practitioners desire to live out their missional calling in the criminal justice field, they will desire to understand how to assist and provide services for victims of crimes.
+If criminal justice practitioners desire to live out their missional calling in the criminal justice field, they desire to understand how to assist and provide services for victims of crimes.
 Approximately fifty per one thousand individuals are victims of violent crime.
-Victimization prevention and services are a part of the mission's field for everyone.
+Victimization prevention and services are a part of everyone's missional calling.

 Contextually informed

-Victimization is a unique ministry context, and a course on victimization to include faith-based services would help practitioners and community members as a whole apply broader biblical principles to the communities they work and live in.
+Victimization is a unique ministry context, and a course on victimization to include faith-based services helps practitioners and community members as a whole apply broader biblical principles to the communities they work and live in.

 Interculturally focused

-A large part of victimization tends to the issues of culture and equity.
+A large part of victimization tends to be the issues of culture and equity.
 Victimization is reportedly higher in low poverty areas and higher among minorities and women.
-Criminal justice values can change among differing cultures.
-Victimization is applicable in this area.
+Criminal justice values change among differing cultures and victimization is evident.

 Practically minded